Pune district: Geography and climate

+Bhama, Mula, Mutha (the Temghar and Khadakwasla Dams) and Mose.

 Nine of the district's fifteen talukas are identified as drought-prone, covering a total area of 1562000 ha and a cropped area of 1095000 ha.
 Of the cropped area, only 116000 ha are irrigated—nearly half by wells and tanks, and 40 percent by government canals.
 The district had a population of 4.2 million in 1991, of which 52 percent was rural.
 There were 1,530 villages in the district.

 Its average rainfall is 600 to 700 mm, most of which falls during the monsoon months (July to October).
 The area adjacent to the Western Ghats gets more rain than areas further east.
 The Daund and Indapur talukas experience more-frequent droughts than Maval, on the district's western edge.
 Temperatures are moderate and rainfall is unpredictable, in tune with the Indian monsoon.
 Summers, from early March to July, are dry and hot.
 Temperatures range from 20 to 38 °C, and may reach 40 °C. Winter runs from November to February.
 Temperatures usually hover around 7 to 12 °C, sometimes dipping to 3 °C. June is the driest month, and the agricultural sector is considered vulnerable until 20 September.